 Medicare Advantage (MA) may be a good option if you need coverage beyond what you get with Original Medicare.
-Also known as Medicare Part C, over one-third of Medicare beneficiaries are now enrolled in an Advantage plan.
+Also known as Medicare Part C, nearly half of Medicare beneficiaries are now enrolled in an Advantage plan.
 This page explains Medicare Advantage plans in Utah and describes how the program works.

 What Is Medicare Advantage?